Andrej-Antipov/Mojave-Boot-Recovery-Fix/README.md

 # Mojave-Boot-Recovery-Fix
-Script program to fix Recovery boot with APFS on an officially unsupported macintosh run Mac OS Mojave
+Shell script program to fix Recovery boot with APFS on an officially unsupported macintosh run Mac OS Mojave